ainfosys/ScriptHelpers/README.md

 # ScriptHelpers
-Various tools, files and modules commonly re-used within scripts
+Various tools, files, modules and functions commonly re-used within scripts

 NOTE: This is a public repository